Volcano Tours in Iceland

 Yes, if you follow designated paths and roads.
 Remember that lava fields cover countless cracks, caves, and tunnels that you can fall into.

-However, the same does not apply to the new lava fields of the Fagradalsfjall and Litli-Hrutur eruptions.
-Though the eruptions have stopped and the surface may appear hardened, the lava can still be very hot underneath the surface.
-It can take years for the lava to fully cool down and be safe to walk on.
+However, the same does not apply to the new lava fields of the Fagradalsfjall, Litli-Hrutur, Hagafell, and Sundhnukagigar eruptions.
+Though the surface may appear hardened, the lava can still be very hot underneath the surface.
+It will take many years for the lava to fully cool down and be safe to walk on.